unfriendly/quake-port/README.md

 ## Running a content server

-QuakeJS loads assets directly from a central content server.
-A public content server is available at `content.quakejs.com`, however, if you'd like you run your own (to perhaps provide new mods) you'll need to first repackage assets into the format QuakeJS expects.
+Phasor Quake loads assets directly from a central content server.
+A public content server is available at `content.fatality.io`, however, if you'd like you run your own (to perhaps provide new mods) you'll need to first repackage assets into the format Phasor Quake expects.

 ### Repackaging assets